nmcb02/software_ontwikkeling/README.md

 ## Description

-With this code scripts with commands can be read and de commands will be executed on a VGA screen.
+With this code scripts with commands can be read and the commands will be executed on a VGA screen.

 ## Three tier model